awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 ## Reviewing and approving or rejecting a change request \(command line\)<a name="change-requests-review-command-line"></a>

-The following procedure describes how to use the AWS Command Line Interface \(AWS CLI\) \(on Linux or Windows\) to review and approve or reject a change request\.
+The following procedure describes how to use the AWS Command Line Interface \(AWS CLI\) \(on Linux, macOS, or Windows\) to review and approve or reject a change request\.

 **To review and approve or reject a change request**